Teachers & grandmasters

 Balalaïka - Lessons in French, Russian or English

 Born in Paris into a famous family of Russian emigrant artists, Nicolas Kedroff began learning to play the balalaika at the age of 12.
 A small triangular musical instrument with three strings, the balalaika is one of the symbols of Russia.
 Its character and fascinating playing express the melancholy and gaiety of the songs and dances of the Russian people.
-A lifelong passion, he studied with Micha Makarenko at the Serge Rachmaninov Conservatoire, then with Sergei Scheglovitov at the Gnessin College of Music in Moscow.
+A lifelong passion, he studied with Micha Makarenko at the Serge Rachmaninov Conservatory, then with Sergei Scheglovitov at the Gnessin College of Music in Moscow.
 He was the first foreign balalaikist in history to win a Russian competition.

 In addition to his teaching activities, he performs as a soloist or with several groups in concerts, at festivals, on radio or television and, of course, in Parisian Russian cabarets (Patrimonio, Lausanne and Nice guitar festivals, as well as Sozvezdie Masterov (Moscow), the Tchaikovsky (Moscow), Chopin-Pleyel and Gaveau (Paris) halls and the Palace Theatre (Albany, USA), etc.).
 He is a member of the jury (Russian National Balalaika Competition), has taken part in the recording of some forty albums and has appeared in films.
+Knowledge of music theory is highly recommended.

 Chant